GiodannoLimin/housing-price-ml/README.md

    Baseline regression model using ordinary least squares.

 2. Ridge Regression
-   Regularized linear regression with an L2 penalty to reduce variance.
+   Regularized linear regression with an L2 penalty to reduce coefficient variance.

 3. Random Forest Regressor
-   Ensemble model using multiple decision trees to capture nonlinear relationships.
+   Tree-based ensemble model used to capture nonlinear relationships between features and the target.

 --------------------------------------------------